petrostrak/rust-by-example/17_macro_rules!/README.md

 For a complete list, see the [Rust Reference](https://doc.rust-lang.org/reference/macros-by-example.html).
 ### Overload
 Macros can be overloaded to accept different combinations of arguments.
 In that regard, `macro_rules!` can work similarly to a match block.
+### Repeat
+Macros can use `+` in the argument list to indicate that an argument may repeat at least once, or `*`, to indicate that the argument may repeat zero or more times.

+Surrounding the matcher with `$(...),+` will match one or more expression, separated by commas.
+Also note that the semicolon is optional on the last case.